HELLO...

 When it comes to your health and overall well-being, it is important to have a knowledgeable and professional person you can turn to.

-I am a Registered member of the BACP (British Association for Counselling and Psychotherapy), a member of AFT (The Association for Family Therapy and Systemic Practice) and also COSRT (College of Sexual and Relationship Therapists).
+I am a Registered member of the BACP (British Association for Counselling and Psychotherapy) and also COSRT (College of Sexual and Relationship Therapists).
 I adhere to these ethical frameworks.
-Amongst other counselling qualifications, I have a BA (Hons) degree in Contemporary Relational Counselling, Level 1 & 2 Gottman Method Couple Therapy, and am a qualified Dialectical Behavioural Therapy (DBT) Practitioner.
+Amongst other counselling qualifications, I have a Masters (MA) in Relationship Studies and a BA (Hons) Degree in Contemporary Relational Counselling, Level 1 & 2 Gottman Method Couple Therapy, and am a qualified Dialectical Behavioural Therapy (DBT) Practitioner.

 I provide counselling, coaching, and mental health services for adults (18+) in various settings - online, on the telephone, face-to-face and in groups.
-Alongside private practice, I currently work with Rutland House Counselling and Psychotherapy in Leicester in the DBT service and also as a well-being facilitator for Doncaster Mind.
+Alongside private practice, I currently work with Rutland House Counselling and Psychotherapy in Leicester providing DBT informed therapy.
 My expertise covers a broad spectrum and in line with the BACP Ethical Framework, I engage in continual personal development (CPD) to ensure my skills are up-to-date and effective.

 I am fortunate to work with a diverse client base, and I actively value and advocate for Neurodiversity Affirmative Therapy and gender inclusivity.
 However you identify, I aim to provide you with a safe space where you can be yourself and talk without fear of judgement.